chrisjohnson16/astra-streaming-demo/README.md

     `./pulsar-client produce -m hello <YOUR TENANT>/stocks/stocks-in`

 You should see the message content `key:[null], properties:[], content:hello` as the output in the consumer's console.
-At this point you have your first topic created and you have verified that you can connect to Astra Streaming and produce/consume messages.
+At this point, you have your first topic created, and you have verified that you can connect to Astra Streaming and produce/consume messages.

 ### File Source

 Now that you have a topic that you can publish to, create a Pulsar file source connector running locally on your laptop and let it process an input file.
-You will specify a folder that the connector will use loo for files.
+You will specify a folder that the connector will use for files.

 1. Create a directory `/tmp/stocks`.